-Our 8-week part-time courses are offered in San Francisco and New York on weeknights to align with your work schedule.
+Our 2 month part time programs are offered on weeknights or weekends to align with your work schedule

 Front-end web development

 You will learn about back-end web development, Model-View-Controller framework and database configurations to launch your own fully functioning website.

 You will learn how to work collaboratively using Github and how to create automated testing for your application.
 Deploy your own website using Heroku and AWS.

 Through lectures, panel discussions, and a variety of other forums, the world’s top product managers visit Product School to provide invaluable real-world insights into critical management issues.

 You will be awarded with the Web Development Certification upon successful completion of the course.
 You can also add it to your resume and LinkedIn profile.

 As a student and graduate of Product School courses you received free entrance to our weekly events.
 These are great opportunities to meet other professionals in the tech community for networking and career support.